GREAT-DNG/futureal-website/docs/creating-levels.md

 Enemy Properties:
 - `Health` - enemy's health;
+- `Health Difference` - the number subtracted from `Health` at an easy difficulty level and added at a hard difficult level;
 - `Speed` - speed of movement;
 - `Lethargy` - slowness when shooting;
 - `Gun ID` - enemy's weapon.
 For convenience of selection in the inspector id's are replaced by names;